 Black Mountain in Kentucky, is a coal mining mountain.
 It is not a tourist destination, and the road up the mountain is not built for visitors to enjoy its scenery.
-On a warm January day in 2002, I drove my car to the head of the trail which leads to the Black Mountain summit.
+It was a warm day on January 22, 2002, when I drove my car to the head of the trail which leads to the Black Mountain summit.
 The trail was too icy to drive, so I hiked about 1.5 miles to the summit.
 The road to the summit (rt.
 160) is a winding mountain road that is fun to drive.
 It is a far prettier drive than it is a hike.
 I found the road to the top was directly in between the "Welcome to Virginia" and "Welcome to Kentucky" signs.
 At the time, there was a look-out tower, however the lower section was missing, so I could not climb up it.

 Louisiana Trip Report

-I reached the Louisiana Highpoint in September of 2002.
+I reached the top of Louisiana on September 27, 2002.
 From I-20, I made my way south and drove down highway 507.
-A dog barking ferociously as I passed and reached the intersection with the road where the trailhead could be found.
+A dog barked ferociously as I passed and reached the intersection with the road where the trailhead could be found.
 I did not know whether to take a right or left.
 I took a right, and I turned out to be correct.
 Only a couple hundred yards down the road was a small church I had heard about where the trail started.
 The summit didn’t have much to see, except for a small toy green alien on top of the rock pile that marked the top.
 However, it was still a nice walk through the woods.

 Mississippi Trip Report

-This was my 30th highpoint.
+Mississippi was my 30th high point.
 I completed it on May 23rd, 2005, a week after I finished graduate school.
 I was returning from the annual wind power conference in Denver; driving back to Arlington, Virginia.
-I didn’t do another highpoint until July 2008 (Boundary Peak in Nevada).
+I didn’t do another high point until July 2008 (Boundary Peak in Nevada).
 Woodall Mountain stands out in certain locations along the way to it, because it rises 300 feet above the mostly flat scenery of northern Mississippi.
-Woodall Mountain is in thick forest, but a trail is blazed to get to the highpoint.
+Woodall Mountain is in thick forest, but a trail is blazed to get to the high point.
 It was a nice drive from nearby Corinth (famous Civil War site) to get there.
 Highway 72 is a secondary, 4-lane highway that I took, and got me a little more than a mile from the trailhead.
 Although the trailhead is not marked, it was pretty obvious from the road.
 The hike was about a mile in length, and steeper than I expected.

 North Carolina Trip Report